 Following the growing trend, Macedonia provides a favorable ground for low-cost dental treatments and cosmetic dentistry much to the likings of tourists,especially from the affluent European nations.

 Skopje is dotted with a number of sophisticated dental clinics run by talented dentists who have helped dental care in Macedonia reach an accredited level.
 Starting from the dental diagnostics covering treatment and recovery period, these clinics are providing unique support that is fast spreading the words of praise across the globe.
+More can be achieved with strategic medical tourism marketing.
 In the years to come, the country is going to occupy a leading position in the global dental tourism sector.

 The country needs more such centers to cater the increasing number of medical tourists.
 The government is planning huge financial subsidies in the shape of tax incentives where the hospitals treating private foreign patients stand as a major beneficiary.